 When every pregnancy test read negative, I would flush every hope and dream of becoming a mother down the toilet.
 This was our normal routine for the next year of our lives.

 After we made the decision it was like my stress completely lifted from my shoulders and I felt a sense of calm and peace.
-I knew this was what we were supposed to do.
-I have always wanted to adopt.
-I just never thought it would happen so soon.
+I knew this was what we were supposed to do as I have always wanted to adopt.
+Just never thought it would happen so soon.

 My husband and I decided to go through our local state agency and also become registered as foster parents.
 We are big on helping and nurturing others.
 So it was fitting that we decided to adopt through the foster care system.